echobind/launchbox/readme.md

 # Launchbox

 A **pluggable** file generator for JavaScript applications.

-Currently, the default configuration is for React.
+## NOTE
+After creating this library, we discovered Hygen (http://www.hygen.io/).
+Hygen encapsulates the spirit of Launchbox, but with some additional enhancements.
+While Launchbox works well, we recommend Hygen for new projects.

 Before Launchbox:
 "I need to make a new component"